jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 To run with Kraken: \
 `python twitter_kraken.py`

-API keys are kept in a json directory up from repo ../keys.json
+API keys are kept in a json, one directory up from repo ../keys.json
 ```
 {
     "twitter_keys":{